 I know ‘it depends’ isn’t the answer you’re looking for, so we’ll be able to narrow down some realistic timeframes for different starting points, and varying circumstances as we cover the factors that affect how long it will take for your SEO campaign to begin producing rankings – and results.

 A Fundamental Truth About Search Engine Optimization

-A high-level SEO campaign is absolutely the best investment any attorney can make in the growth of your legal practice, BUT… you need to be committed to the long-term vision of the successful firm you’re trying to build.
+A high-level SEO campaign, executed by an experienced lawyer SEO expert, is absolutely the best investment any attorney can make in the growth of your legal practice, BUT… you need to be committed to the long-term vision of the successful firm you’re trying to build.

 Because in the short-term (the first 6-12 months) you’re going to invest in the campaign without a lot to show for it in terms of increased revenue, or more new clients.
 Google makes it difficult to rank at the top of search results for a reason, several reasons actually.